notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc3.md

 draft: false
 ---

-The Notation maintainers are pleased to announce the release of Notation v1.0.0-RC.3, including Notation CLI v1.0.0-rc.3.
+The Notation maintainers are pleased to announce the release of Notation CLI v1.0.0-RC.3.
 This blog walks you through the major updates of this release.

 ## What's new

-This release introduces a breaking change to Notation:

-- The default type of signature manifest is changed to image manifest.
+This release introduces a breaking change to Notation.
+The default type of signature manifest is changed to image manifest.
 The flag `--signature-manifest` for `notation sign` command is experimental for users to store signatures using artifact manifest.

-Signing experience is continuously improved in this release:

-- Supports new flags for signing artifacts using on-demand keys
+Signing experience is continuously improved in this release by introducing new flags for signing artifacts using on-demand keys.

 ### About signature manifest

-The signature is stored associated with signed artifacts in the OCI Distribution conformant registry.
+The signature is stored associated with signed artifacts in the OCI conformant registry.
 Since this release, the default type of signature manifest is changed from artifact manifest to [image manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/manifest.md).
 The signatures of the artifacts signed by previous releases of Notation (v1.0.0-RC.1 and v1.0.0-RC.2) can still be validated using the new release.

 Users can still store signatures using artifact manifest by using an experimental flag `--signature-manifest`, for example: